vesavlad/osrm-transit-profiles/readme.md

 In order to extract OSRM data you need to have Docker installed.
 We make use of docker to run osrm tools agains the profiles we have defined here.
 Why?: to avoid compiling the software locally and installing dependencies that you might use only once.

 - 🚊 TRAM profile
-Work with osrm to create custom routing extractws
+Work with osrm to create custom routing extracts
 ```sh
 # copy osm to tram folder
 cp romania.osm.pbf tram/tram.osm.pbf